 While the first game was a love letter to the Star Wars films trying to emulate its most successful traits, the second is more of a deconstruction of Star Wars; obscuring the line between good and evil and humanising both sides, showing the flaws in both.

 In both games, you can choose your name and select your appearance from a variety of presets.
 There are also different classes to choose from, each having a different speciality; scout, soldier and scoundrel.
 Both games also offer plenty of side quests which tie in nicely to the main plot, and may even help you.
 The gameplay and graphics are quite dated and the games don't give you as many hints as some modern titles.
 The fighting is turn based and quite hard, meaning you'll more than likely be killed multiple times, but you don't lose anything when you do and you can attempt the fights as many times as you want, or go and improve your character's competence in combat before returning.

 Regardless of gameplay, the storytelling and care put into each character is still apparent.
 The games are considered some of the best role-playing games out there, so if you're a fan of the genre, sci-fi or Star Wars, they are definitely worth playing.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Star Wars: Knights of the Old Republic or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Star Wars: Knights of the Old Republic in how they play or their theme.
 These are good alternative games to Star Wars: Knights of the Old Republic, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.